 Margherita Vacca, Francesco Cantini, Alessio Tanzini, and Fabio Ballerini

-The output of our critical enquiries is the development of an eco-social design framework consisting of three design formulas intended to provide a possible direction for design research and practice which deal with complex issues and transdisciplinary connections.
-By visualizing a different and critical application of the systemic approach, we intend to present how design research, practice and methodology can be enriched and “re-meant” by the adoption of an eco-social perspective.
+The output of our critical enquiries is the development of an eco-social design framework consisting of three design formulas.
+They provide a possible direction for design research and practice dealing with complex issues and transdisciplinary connections.
+By visualising a different and critical application of the systemic approach, we intend to present how design research, practice and methodology can be enriched and “re-meant” by adopting an eco-social perspective.

 KEYWORDS: eco-social perspective, system thinking, design methodology, system design applications, beyond anthropocentrism

 The eco-social perspective results in a framework of a systemic and rhizomatic nature and represents a mapping of the design flow that acts in an osmotic way: passing from micro to macro contexts and interacting with heterogeneous disciplines

 The three formulas, specifically, are Human + Human (anthropocentric dimension), Human Augmented (intermediate dimension that wants to overcome the anthropocentric vision by incorporating systemic flows such as green transition and digital transformation), Human + Non-Human (effective overcoming of anthropocentrism and definition of a new humanism, more inclusive, systemic and in dialogue with other species).